 Let's start from the final bus stop of Velem (Velem, autóbusz forduló) on the narrow asphalt road towards the hills!
 There are a huge net of such narrow roads among the Kőszegi-hegység (Kőszeg Mountains), so we will meet with many parts of this system during our hike.
 You will see and marks on the trees beside the road, meanwhile it ascends mildly and passes the closed Hotel Avar.
 The first hairpin bend of the road will appear after a few minutes.
 The sings turn onto a path here and the climb of the trail will be steeper.
 We will reach the Szent Vid Chapel (Szent Vid-kápolna) after a quarter hour long, strong climb at the end of stairs.
 Generally the chapel is closed and the panorama is limited from its clearing, but we can rest a few minutes on the benches beside the small church.

 We walk farther from the chapel following the signs.
 The marked wide promenade goes straight on the ridge of the Szent Vid-hegy (Szent Vid Hill) and passes the Monument of the National Blue Trail.
 This small memorial stands on the right side of the promenade and it shows that place, where the trailhead of Blue Trail was located before the regime change.
 In that time the Hungarian-Austrian border wasn’t accessible because of the strong military protection, it was the well known „Iron Curtain”.
-Of course it has changed, since 1992 the trailhead of the Blue Trail is on the top of Írottkő Mountain.
+Of course it has changed, since 1992 the trailhead of the Blue Trail is located on the top of Írottkő Mountain.

 We cross an asphalt road after the memorial, and the hard climb begins again in the mountainside.
 The path cuts a big hairpin bend of the road on a steep climbing route through the forest and we will meet again with the asphalt strip at the next resting place.
-The signs lead farther on the road and we reach the Hörmann Spring (Hörmann-forrás) after a few minutes.
+The climb finishes here, the signs lead farther on the road and we reach the Hörmann Spring (Hörmann-forrás) after a few minutes.
 The spring is located on the right side of the road, among trees.
 The marked path of National Blue Trail arrives here from the peak of Írottkő (it is signed with marks), we could follow it from this place, but we have to visit the summit, if we would like to stamp into our small booklet, where we collect the stamps of the Blue Trail!

 The signs turn left onto a narrow path, which leads steeply towards the summit.
 After a half an hour we get to the ridge of the mountain and the ascent becomes softer.
 The Austrian-Hungarian border runs exactly on the ridge, in a few meters distance from us, we walk on its Hungarian side, and reach the clearing under the peak soon.